Family (LeAnn Rimes album)

-Family is the ninth studio album by American singer LeAnn Rimes, released October 9, 2007, by Curb Records in the United States.
+Family is the eleventh studio album by American singer LeAnn Rimes, released October 9, 2007, by Curb Records in the United States.
 It was produced primarily by musician and record producer Dann Huff, with additional production by Tony Brown and guest vocalist Reba McEntire.

 Family is the first album in Rimes' career where she has co-written every song for an album.